-This device complies with part 15 of the FCC Rules and with RSS-210 of Industry Canada.
+This device complies with part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

-(Outside transmissions may momentarily interfere with the device's operation.)
+• (CANADA)